cehune/cehune/README.md

 ## Hello 👋👋

-I really like graphics and infra
+I'm a Mechatronics Engineering student at the University of Waterloo.
+I really like graphics and infra.
+My work experience (see below) has mainly revolved around DevOps and Android.
+Hoping to switch to work with lower level software, OS, GPUS, or anything shaders / rendering.

 - Prev 2x intern at  [General Motors Motor Company](https://www.gm.com/)
 - Prev 2x intern at [Ford Motor Company](https://www.ford.ca/)